velora369/INTEGRAPOCUS/replit.md

 ## Recent Changes
 - **November 3, 2025**: Fixed mobile responsiveness issue in pricing section CTAs.
 Buttons now display text in a single line on mobile devices using `whitespace-nowrap` and optimized spacing/font sizes.
+- **November 3, 2025**: Modified Hero Section mascot visibility to show only on desktop devices (hidden on mobile using `hidden lg:flex`) for cleaner mobile layout.

 ## User Preferences
 Preferred communication style: Simple, everyday language.